Join Fintech's Top Personalities in Berlin - Disruption Forum Berlin Fintech

 Best use-cases, lessons learnt, industry leaders.
 Join the fintech community at Disruption Forum Berlin Fintech!

 Fintech is a massive disruptor that has transformed the financial sector.
-However, not many companies pay a lot of attention to creating top-notch UX design when building their products.
+However, not many companies pay a lot of attention to creating top-notch UX design or are familiar with services offered by UX design agencies when building their products.
 Until recently, most banking apps were developed to move some features from brick-and-mortar bank branches to the Internet and then to mobiles.

 The approach is changing now.
 Fintech reaches far further than moving banks to the web and to screens of our smartphones.
 Technology redefines the financial services we know today.
 The transformation is reflected in the way banks operate.
 They are becoming more friendly and, at the same time, more useful and appealing to users.
 They must compete with the top players, such as Facebook, Instagram and Uber – apps continuously developed and upgraded by hundreds of talented experts.